 Students analyze the fundamentals of the judicial process, including state and federal criminal justice systems.
 The course focuses on the court structure, judge selection, litigation, free press and new technologies.

-The BLS predicted that police and detective positions would grow 4% between 2014 and 2024, which was below average.
-The BLS also projected probation officer and correctional treatment specialist positions to increase by 4% between 2014 and 2024, and correctional officer and jailer positions were only expected to rise 4% during the same period.
+The BLS predicted that police and detective positions would grow 5% between 2018 and 2028, which was about as fast as the average.
+The BLS also projected probation officer and correctional treatment specialist positions to increase by 3% between 2018 and 2028, and correctional officer and jailer positions were only expected to decline 7% during the same period.

 Continuing Education Information

 Graduates who earn their B.S. in Criminal Justice Administration prior to applying for law enforcement positions must also complete police academy training and civil service regulations, which include rigorous physical qualifications.
 Candidates interested in employment as a probation officer may be required to undergo a state- or federally-sponsored training program and a certification test.
 Federal correctional officers must complete 200 hours of formal on-the-job training within their first year of employment, as well as 120 hours of specialized training at the U.S. Federal Bureau of Prisons training center.

 Both police and correctional officers must also fulfill annual continuing education training requirements to keep their skills current.
 Students interested in advanced education can apply to online Master of Science in Criminal Justice or Forensic Science programs.

 Online B.S. in Criminal Justice Administration can introduce aspiring law enforcement officers to the fundamental concepts and practices of the justice system.
 Because of the scheduling flexibility offered in distance learning programs, they are also suitable for experienced officers who want to boost their prospects for career advancement by earning a bachelor's degree.